Oliver!: Original Broadway production

-David Merrick brought Oliver! to the Broadway stage, where it premiered at the Imperial Theatre on January 6, 1963.
-It closed on November 14, 1964, after 774 performances.
-The cast featured child actor Bruce Prochnik in the title role alongside Georgia Brown and Barry Humphries, reprising their West End role as Nancy and Mr. Sowerberry, respectively, and Clive Revill as Fagin, replacing Ron Moody.
-The national tour and cast recording featured Michael Goodman as The Artful Dodger, but on Broadway the role was played by future Monkee Davy Jones, another veteran of the London production.
+David Merrick brought Oliver! to the Broadway stage, where it premiered at the Imperial Theatre on 6 January 1963.
+It closed on 14 November 1964, after 774 performances.
+The cast featured Bruce Prochnik in the title role alongside Georgia Brown, Danny Sewell and Barry Humphries, reprising their West End roles as Nancy, Bill Sikes and Mr. Sowerberry, respectively, and Clive Revill as Fagin.
+The national tour and cast recording featured Michael Goodman as The Artful Dodger, but on Broadway the role was played by Davy Jones, another veteran of the London production.
 The Broadway production was a critical success and received ten Tony Award nominations, including Best Musical, Best Actor in a Musical, Best Actress in a Musical and Best Featured Actor in a Musical.
 It won the awards for Best Scenic Design, Best Original Score and Best Music Direction.
 The Broadway production was revived shortly after the original production closed.
 The revival opened in 1965 and was directed by Peter Coe.
-It ran at the Martin Beck Theatre for 64 performances, featuring Victor Stiles as Oliver, Robin Ramsay as Fagin, Maura K. Wedge as Nancy, Joey Baio as The Artful Dodger, Dominic Chianese as Mr. Sowerberry, Alan Crofoot as Mr. Bumble, Danny Sewell as Bill Sikes, Bram Nossen as Mr. Brownlow, and Dodi Protero as Mrs. Bedwin.
+It ran at the Martin Beck Theatre for 64 performances, featuring Victor Stiles as Oliver, Robin Ramsay as Fagin, Maura K. Wedge as Nancy, Joey Baio as The Artful Dodger, Dominic Chianese as Mr. Sowerberry, Alan Crofoot as Mr. Bumble, Sewell as Bill Sikes, Bram Nossen as Mr. Brownlow, and Dodi Protero as Mrs. Bedwin.
+The cast recording was done in Los Angeles in advance of its New York opening.